Chilean in $13.2 mln insider trading accord with U.S. regulators

-NEW YORK (Reuters) - A former board member of Chile’s CFR Pharmaceuticals SA has reached a $13.2 million settlement to resolve charges by a U.S. regulator that he engaged in insider trading ahead of Abbott Laboratories’ $2.9 billion acquisition of the drug company.
+NEW YORK, Oct 23 (Reuters) - A former board member of Chile’s CFR Pharmaceuticals SA has reached a $13.2 million settlement to resolve charges by a U.S. regulator that he engaged in insider trading ahead of Abbott Laboratories’ $2.9 billion acquisition of the drug company.

-The SEC also agreed to drop charges against a business associate of Bilbao, Tomas Andres Hurtado Rourke.
-The SEC had said Hurtado placed the trades on Bilbao’s behalf in an account of the British Virgin Islands entity, Somerton Resources Limited.
-He also personally made trades in his own brokerage account, the agency said.
+The SEC also agreed to drop charges against a business associate of Bilbao, Tomas Andres Hurtado Rourke, who it said placed the trades in an account of the entity, Somerton Resources Limited, and made trades in his own brokerage account.

 The trading took place after Bilbao participated in a March 2014 meeting via telephone in which CFR’s board considered a confidential proposal by Abbott to buy the company.